openandroidinstaller-dev/openandroidinstaller/README.md

 #### Content of a config file

 Every step in the config file corresponds to one view in the application.
 These steps should contain the following fields:
-- `title`: str; Describing the overall goal of the step.
-Will be displayed in the header of the view.
 - `type`: str; Corresponds to the type of view to generate.
 There are the following options:
   - `text`: Just display the text given in content.
   - `confirm_button`: Display the content, as well as a button to allow the user to go to the next step.